Approaching and departing St Helier Marina

 All craft should listen to ‘St Helier VTS’ on VHF channel 14 for shipping movements when within the port area.
 A sharp, careful lookout must be kept – especially astern.

-Please note that channel M (VHF Marina frequency) is not used in St. Helier.
+Channel M (VHF Marina frequency) is not used in St. Helier.

 Prevention of collisions at sea